The @node Decorator

 mode='raw' | scripted (with raw_fn) | Escape hatch.
 Function receives (state, config) directly. |

-# Inferred as scripted — no prompt, no model@node(output=Report)def report(classify: Classified) -> Report: return Report(summary=f"{len(classify.items)} claims processed")
+# Inferred as scripted — no prompt, no model@node(outputs=Report)def report(classify: Classified) -> Report: return Report(summary=f"{len(classify.items)} claims processed")

-# Explicit raw — full LangGraph state access@node(mode='raw', input=Claims, output=FilteredClaims)def custom_filter(state, config): claims = getattr(state, 'extract_claims', None) kept = [c for c in claims.items if 'shall' in c] return {'custom_filter': FilteredClaims(kept=kept)}construct_from_module
+# Explicit raw — full LangGraph state access@node(mode='raw', inputs=Claims, outputs=FilteredClaims)def custom_filter(state, config): claims = getattr(state, 'extract_claims', None) kept = [c for c in claims.items if 'shall' in c] return {'custom_filter': FilteredClaims(kept=kept)}construct_from_module

 Section titled “construct_from_module”After decorating your functions, call construct_from_module to assemble the DAG: